 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-The teacher said, "Students, we live in deeds, not in years."
+He said that I needn't wait there.

 ANSWER DOWNLOAD EXAMIANS APP